dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/county_boxplot3.png)

-### Figure 1: Distribution of countywide age and gender standardized lung cancer incidence per 100,000 people between 2001-2011
+### Figure 1: Distribution of County-wide Age and Gender Standardized Lung Cancer Incidence per 100,000 People Between 2001-2011

 It is evident that counties differ drastically in their risk for lung cancer - counties in Kentucky show incidence of 150 per 100,00, while counties in California hover around 30 per 100,000, a **5-fold difference.**

 ![](Visuals/state_rates2.png)

-### Figure 2: State-wide mean lung cancer incidence per 100,000 people between 2001-2011
+### Figure 2: State-wide Mean Lung Cancer Incidence per 100,000 People Between 2001-2011

 Not only do individual counties differ drastically from each other, but counties in different states also display substantial differences in mean lung cancer incidence.